JaninaWibker/friendchat/readme.md

 root
  |> design                -- design documents
  |> build                 -- this is excluded using .gitignore
- |> .env                  -- this is excluded using .gitignore -- TODO: should dotenv be used? doesn't papermc have some sort of yaml solution for configs?
  |> start.sh              -- script to start papermc server
  |> build.gradle          -- gradle build task
  |> src/main